ose-net/yesql.net/README.md

 - Team interoperability.
 Your DBAs can read and write the SQL you use in your .NET project.
 - Separation of concerns.
 Since your SQL statements are not embedded (hard-coded) directly in the application code, you can make minor changes to the SQL file without having to open the C# source file.
   - Any changes you make to the SQL file should not affect the C# source file unless it is a major change (e.g., renaming a column).
 - Independent development.
-A developer can create the SQL statements without waiting for another developer to create the C# source file with the proposed functionality.
+A developer can create the SQL statements without waiting for another developer to create the C# source file with the proposed feature.

 ## Installation